Which place is cheaper, Barcelona or Helsinki?

 Barcelona is a big city with plenty to do.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-You'll find museums and nightlife around the waterfront destination of Helsinki.
+You'll find museums and nightlife around the active destination of Helsinki.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Helsinki is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.